Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

-and $l_{\rm dS} = \sqrt{3/\Lambda} = 1.641 \times 10^{28}$ cm, the force between two particles is attractive (repulsive). $l_{\rm dS}$ is the asymptotic de Sitter horizon and is of the same order of magnitude as the present day radius of the Universe $r_{\rm U} \simeq 1.306 \times 10^{28}$ cm (13.8 billion light years).
-In \cite{Burikham:2015sro,Burikham:2015nma}, it was also referred to as the first Wesson length, after the pioneering work \cite{Wesson:2003qn}, and denoted $l_{\rm W}$.

-In the Newtonian picture, $r_{\rm grav}$ marks the separation distance beyond which the effective gravitational force between two spherically symmetric bodies becomes repulsive (i.e. beyond which the repulsive effect of dark energy overcomes the canonical gravitational attraction).
-Up to numerical factors of order unity, the same result may be obtained in general relativity by evaluating the Kretschmann invariant, $K = \sqrt{R_{\alpha\beta\gamma\delta}R^{\alpha\beta\gamma\delta}}$, for the Schwarzschild-de Sitter metric, and noting the value of $r$ at which it changes sign.
+and $l_{\rm dS} = \sqrt{3/\Lambda} = 1.641 \times 10^{28}$ cm. $l_{\rm dS}$ is the asymptotic de Sitter horizon and is of the same order of magnitude as the present day radius of the Universe $r_{\rm U} \simeq 1.306 \times 10^{28}$ cm (13.8 billion light years).
+In the Newtonian picture, $r_{\rm grav}$ marks the separation distance beyond which the effective gravitational force between two spherically symmetric bodies becomes repulsive, i.e., beyond which the repulsive effect of dark energy overcomes the canonical gravitational attraction.